OogaBooga21/OpenScan-Lite/OpenScan-Stand.md

 ---

-Happy scanning with OpenScan-Lite! 🚀
+Happy scanning with OpenScan-Stand! 🚀
 And If you can, please support the original project.